jesundma/AI-Credit-Risk-Management-for-Social-Lending/README.md

 ## Summary

 Social loans are loans provided to individuals who are unable to get reasonable terms of credit elsewhere, but who are nevertheless able to repay loans.
-To my knowledge credit risk is not appraised with a risk model in any of the 30+ municipalities.
+To my knowledge credit risk is not appraised with a risk model in any of 30+ Finnish municipalities.

 ## Background